CachyOS/kernel-patches/README.md

 # Custom Linux Kernel Patches for CachyOS

-This repository contains custom patches for the Linux kernel that is being used in [CachyOS](https://cachyos.org/), an Arch Linux-based operating system.
+This repository contains custom patches for the Linux kernel that are being used in [CachyOS Kernels](https://github.com/CachyOS/linux-cachyos).
 These patches may provide additional features, bug fixes, or performance enhancements that are not included in the upstream Linux kernel.

 ## Contributions